sql-machine-learning/elasticdl/experimental/swamp-optimization/mnist-tf/README.md

 When pull probablity is low, more validation step is used, resulting in more running time.

-But p=0 has the highest accuracy,  p=1 has the lowest accuracy, while p=0.5 get nearly similar result as p=0.
+p=0 has the highest accuracy. p=1 has the lowest accuracy, and p=0.5 get nearly the same accuracy as p=0.